Why You Can’t Just Buy a Drone and Take to the Skies

 If you’re mobile a lot you’ll always be on the lookout for new places to fly your UAS.
 Those into aerial photography and video will want to know the flying conditions before they take to the skies.

 There’s good news.
-The guys at FAA have developed a special mobile app they call B4UFLY [12].
+The FAA has developed a special mobile app they call B4UFLY [12].

 Meet the B4UFLY Smartphone App

 This handy little app exists to inform UAS operators of local conditions.
-It tells you if there are any special requirements or restrictions for flying in the area.
+It tells you if there are airspace restrictions for flying in the area.

 You can download the B4UFLY smartphone app for free at the Google Play store (Android) or at the App Store (iOS).
 It’s incredibly simple to use and informative.
 You really don’t want to be without it.